rojoangel/extensibility-lab/README.md

 ### 1. Configure the Starter Kit

-1. Login to the Adobe Developer Console at https://developer.adobe.com/console/ and select the **Commerce Extensibility Lab** organization.
+1. Login to the Adobe Developer Console at https://developer.adobe.com/console/ and select the **Adobe Commerce Labs** organization.

     Developer Console is the gateway to access all the services and tooling available as part of the Adobe Developer Ecosystem, including App Builder.